-(B) maintaining the vertical conveyor speed at less than three and three-tenths (3.3) meters per minute (eleven (11) feet per minute).
+(B) Maintaining the vertical conveyor speed at less than three and three-tenths (3.3) meters per minute (eleven (11) feet per minute).

-(2) Store waste solvent only in closed containers.

-(3) Prohibit the disposal or transfer of waste solvent in a manner that would allow greater than twenty percent (20%) of the waste solvent by weight to evaporate into the atmosphere.
+(2) Store waste solvent only in covered containers and prohibit the disposal or transfer of waste solvent in any manner in which greater than twenty percent (20%) of the waste solvent by weight could evaporate.

-(4) Repair solvent leaks immediately, or shut down the degreaser if leaks cannot be repaired immediately.
+(3) Repair solvent leaks immediately or shut down the degreaser if leaks cannot be repaired immediately.